oceanprotocol/uploader_arweave/README.md

 ## Contributing

-This project is fully open-source, backed by the $OCEAN community and is obviously open for contributions.
+This project is fully open-source, backed by the OCEAN community and is open for contributions.

-The first version has been implemented following the TDD strategy, so please first familiarize yourself with the test suite, which can be run using the `./manage.py test` command, directly from the root of your server in the context of your virtual environment.

 ## License